T98G/MonteCarlo-1.0/README.md

 - Generate a cubic box of non-overlapping particles
 - Simulate an ideal gas or a Lennard-Jones gas using the Metropolis algorithm
-- Use OpenMP for parallel computation of pairwise interactions (Lennard-Jones)
+- OpenMP-enabled parallel computation of pairwise interactions
 - Output pressure over time and trajectory files in PDB format
 - Visualize pressure as a function of simulation steps